redis/redis-om-node/README.md

     $ npm install redis-om --save

-Of course, you'll need some Redis, preferably with [RediSearch][redisearch-url] and [RedisJSON][redis-json-url] installed.
+Of course, you'll need some Redis, preferably [Redis Stack][redis-stack-url] as it comes with [RediSearch][redisearch-url] and [RedisJSON][redis-json-url] ready to go.
 The easiest way to do this is to set up a free [Redis Cloud][redis-cloud-url] instance.
 But, you can also use Docker:

-    $ docker run -p 6379:6379 redislabs/redismod:preview
+    $ docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest

 Excellent.
 Setup done.
 Let's write some code!